inmanta/inmanta-core/docs/configuration_requirements.rst

 .. only:: oss

-    This page shows the configuration requirements for version |version_major| of Inmanta.
+    This page shows the configuration requirements for version |release| of Inmanta.

 .. datatemplate:json:: required_configuration.json